-This is an easy hike except for some short steep areas.
+Return to the main path.
 Worcester Academy's fields were designed to fit neatly within the space bordered by Kettle Brook.
-From Stafford Street parking, you follow a wide dirt path along the brook.
+The wide dirt path follows along the brook.
 The path is well marked with white paint.
 Even rocks or roots on the path are painted to help Worcester Academy's cross-country runners.
 The path has a wide variety of woodland flora, including Red Trillium, Solomon's-seals, Wild Sarsaparilla, and Hobblebushes, and the brook has several types of fish in it.